 Now, with still an inconclusive result, if the review found that, there is no reduction in body fat percentage, the weight loss was just 1kg, and seen only in people with BMI below 25, then I don’t think there is any positive outcome of the study in favour of L-Carnitine.

-Similarly, in a 2016 meta-analysis & systematic review study in the journal Obesity Reviews, an Iranian research team, led by M. Pooyandjoo, from Tehran University of Medical Sciences evaluated 9 studies and found that, carnitine has had a decreasing impact onto weight and BMI.
+Similarly, another meta-analysis & systematic review study, evaluated 9 studies and found that, carnitine has had a decreasing impact onto weight and BMI.
 However, the magnitude of weight loss would decrease over time.
 Also, the analysis indicated that dosage of carnitine had positive, but not significant, impact on weight change.

 So, if you take in excess carnitine, it would be simply excreted from the urine, via the kidneys to maintain stable blood concentration.
 Also, carnitine intake over app.
 3g/day, may cause nausea, abdominal cramping, vomiting, diarrhoea, and fishy body odour.
 Though in high doses, supplemental carnitine has not shown to be toxic.